gima/govalid/README.md

 )
 ```

-Validate some data using the schema:
+Validate some data using the created validator:

 ```go
 if path, err := schema.Validate(data); err == nil {